OCA/partner-contact/base_location_nuts/README.rst

 Configuration
 =============

-After installation, you must click at import wizard to populate NUTS items in Odoo database in:
+After installation, a import wizard will popup to create NUTS items in Odoo.
+You can also run it manually from
-Contacts > Configuration > Localization > Import NUTS 2013
+Contacts > Configuration > Localization > Import NUTS 2024

-This wizard will download from Europe RAMON service the metadata to build NUTS in Odoo.
+This wizard will download from Europe ShowVoc service the metadata to build NUTS in Odoo.
 Each localization addon (l10n_es_location_nuts, l10n_de_location_nuts, ...) will inherit this wizard and relate each NUTS item with states.
 So if you install a new localization addon you must re-build NUTS clicking this wizard again.

+As the last RAMON file used in this module was from 2013, you may want to update your NUTS items by running the wizard again.

 Usage
 =====